patfada2/pumpcontroller/README.md

  - logging free memory

 version 1.13.4
-- logging to fiel, removed webserial
+- logging to file, removed webserial

+version 1.13.5
+- add a  pause after pump off because of low volt

 ## to do
+age

 webserial logging not working properly, missing lines